- Torn between Ryobi and DeWalt tools?

 DeWalt angle grinders

 Our buddies can offer a lot of angle grinding – of varying sizes.
-DeWalt pretty much has any kind of angle grinder you’d need, from small 4 ½” tools to heavy-duty 9” ones.
+DeWalt pretty much manufactures any kind of angle grinder you’d need, from small 4 ½” tools to heavy-duty 9” ones.

-Often includes added features such as paddle switches and kickback brakes.
+Often includes added attributes such as paddle switches and kickback brakes.

 Ryobi angle grinders